 We are building initiatives to celebrate, encourage and nurture diversity at the BES.
-We have a network through which our LGBT+ community can interact, share and support each other.
+We have recently relaunched our LGBTQIA+ Network as the ALDER Network, through which the community can interact, share and support each other.

 In sharing our experiences, we give greater visibility to underrepresented parts of our community.
 If you would like to share your story, please get in touch.